The jobs are coming, are we ready?

-- The Talent Advancement Cabinet: an advisory body of business, education and community leaders guiding the Chamber’s Talent Advancement platform
+- The Talent Cabinet: an advisory body of business, education and community leaders guiding the Chamber’s Talent Advancement platform

 - Promoting the Center for Business Research: the premiere research capabilities for internal and external economic development needs, for example, the Talent Demand Study